Yoga Life

 Why I Teach

-I dabbled in so many forms of movement growing up (skating, dance, volleyball, etc), but it wasn’t until a friend dragged me to a yoga class in the early aughts that I was able to fully connect with myself.
+I dabbled in so many forms of movement growing up (figure skating, dance, volleyball, etc), but it wasn’t until a friend dragged me to a yoga class in the early aughts that I was able to fully connect with myself.
 I remember feeling overwhelmed, inadequate, and profusely sweaty in that heated/branded power class, but I also remember being incredibly tuned into the sensations I was experiencing, and the patterns of my thoughts.
 I felt fully present, unwavering in the face of my limitations, my power, my spaciousness.
 Since then, yoga has been a way to center myself during even the most tumultuous times of my life.
 It reminds me to practice compassion, everyday, for self and for others.

 In terms of the physical, I love that postural yoga provides a chance to work all areas of the body, to practice building strength at end ranges, and connects us to the rhythms of our breath and our heartbeat.
 I hope to be a guide on the path that leads yogis back to themselves.